 A chemical addiction separates a drinker from an alcoholic, as do the reasons for drinking.
 According to the Journal of the American Medical Association roughly 50% of individuals with severe mental disorders are affected by substance abuse and 37 % of alcohol abusers and 53% of drug abusers also have at least one serious mental illness.
 Of all the people diagnosed as mentally ill, 29% abuse either alcohol or drugs.

 Many get-togethers, both business and general social events, have the use of alcohol as part of the function.
-And there are a number of benefits that people obtain from social drinking. * “Alcohol is often described as a social lubricant”.
+And there are a number of benefits that people obtain from social drinking.* First, alcohol is often described as a “social lubricant”.
 People tend to relax and open up as the alcohol helps them to feel less self-conscious.
 It also helps people unwind and forget responsibilities for a while.
-But go to any function where alcohol is served and you can soon separate the social drinkers from the alcoholics.
-Look in the “corners” and you will them.
-The one in the “’corner” is there because everyone is having a good time and an alcoholic is miserable so he wants to be alone.

 One Sign Of A Disorder Is When Cutting Down Doesn’t Work